OUR ONLY GOAL

 In September 2017, the Board of County Commissioners of Walton County also passed a Resolution 4-0, opposing the issuance of the State permit.

-In 2017, Jackson County Commissioners and the Gadsden County Commission also passed resolutions, unanimously opposing the deep injection well, as have the City of Marianna and the Town of Sneads.
+In 2017, Jackson County Commissioners and the Gadsden County Commission also passed resolutions, unanimously opposing the deep injection well, as had the City of Marianna and the Town of Sneads.

 Resolution, City of Paxton